AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Step 2.
 Launch the Controller with CloudFormation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have subscribed to an AMI, you are ready to install the Controller instance.
+Now that you have subscribed to an AMI, you are ready to launch the Controller instance.

 Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
 The template is used to launch the Controller instance.
 Clicking the subscribed AMI link below will take you to the CloudFormation page with the pre-loaded template.